oggysaud245/avradc/README.md

 ### `lib/adc/adc.h` and `lib/adc/adc.cpp`

-These files contain the `MyADC` class, which provides methods to initialize the ADC, read values from ADC channels, and configure the ADC settings.
+These files contain the `MYADC` class, which provides methods to initialize the ADC, read values from ADC channels, and configure the ADC settings.

-#### Public Methods in `MyADC` class:
+#### Public Methods in `MYADC` class:

 - `MYADC()`: Constructor that initializes the ADC with default settings.
 - `uint16_t read(uint8_t channel)`: Reads the ADC value from the specified channel.